Instance Generation for Meta-Black-Box Optimization through Latent Space Reverse Engineering: Experimental Analysis

 \subsection{Ablation Study (RQ3)}

-We provide following ablation baselines to validate our proposed novel designs in LSRE: \begin{itemize} \item LSRE-PCA: where we use PCA for the latent instance space analysis, selecting the most important two features for dimension reduction. \item LSRE-Simple: where we use simpler symbol set design of existing symbolic regression research~\cite{GP-BBOB-3}, without vectorized operations. \item LSRE-NO\_LS: where the cross-dimensional local search strategy is ablated from the GP search process. \end{itemize} Besides, we additionally include a background baseline GP-BBOB~\cite{GP-BBOB-1}, which can be regarded as a baseline that ablates all novel designs in LSRE.
-Specifically, GP-BBOB share the same GP backbone as our LSRE, while it uses the simpler symbol set, the PCA-based instance space analysis and naive GP search without local search.
+We provide following ablation baselines to validate our proposed novel designs in LSRE: 1) LSRE-PCA: where we use PCA for the latent instance space analysis, selecting the most important two features for dimension reduction; 2) LSRE-Simple: where we use simpler symbol set design of existing symbolic regression research~\cite{GP-BBOB-3}, without vectorized operations; 3) LSRE-NO\_LS: where the cross-dimensional local search strategy is ablated from the GP search process.
+Besides, we additionally include a background baseline GP-BBOB~\cite{GP-BBOB-1}, which can be regarded as a baseline that ablates all novel designs in LSRE.
+Specifically, GP-BBOB share the same GP backbone as our LSRE, while it uses the simpler symbol set, PCA-based instance space analysis and naive GP search.

 We present in Fig.~\ref{fig:abalation} the optimization curves of these ablation baselines and our LSRE when searching for $\tau^*$, which are averaged across all 256 target instance points.
 The results not only demonstrate significant improvement LSRE achieved against GP-BBOB, but also validate that each novel design in LSRE contributes to the final performance.
 Specifically, while the augmented symbol set and refined autoencoder-based instance analysis provide comparably equal contribution, we observe that the cross-dimensional local search plays a more important role in LSRE.
 Compared to existing works that fix the problem dimension during their searching process~\cite{GP-BBOB-1,GP-BBOB-2,ma-bbob}, our finding reveals that the ELA feature space might not be smooth enough if we do not co-optimize the problem dimension.
-There are also several insightful and interesting finds that can not be presented here due to the space limitation, e.g., the visualized comparison between PCA and autoencoder in instance space analysis, the complexity of the function instance generated by LSRE etc..
-We leave them at Appendix~\ref{sec:appendix-finds} for curious readers.
+There are also several insightful and interesting findings such as the visualized comparison between PCA and autoencoder in instance space analysis, the complexity of the function instance generated by LSRE etc..
+We leave them at Appendix B.3 for curious readers.